Functions#

 the step of the range

-- value_get_int_range_max(value: Value) int #
+- value_get_int_range_max(value: Value) int#

 Gets the maximum of the range specified by

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to GST_TYPE_INT_RANGE